-There is a wealth of data that ties current lifestyles and pastimes to isolation.
-With an increasing number of people working from home, binge watching television or nursing an addiction to electronic devices, it has become too easy to be alone, even if that's not a person's intention.
+There is also a wealth of data that ties current lifestyles and pastimes to isolation.
+With an increasing number of people working from home, binge-watching television or nursing an addiction to electronic devices, it has become too easy to be alone, even if that's not a person's intention.
 Modern day conveniences like having anything we want delivered make it possible to never need to leave the house.

 A 2013 study found similar results looking at 6,500 elderly men and women in England.
 In a paper published in the Proceedings of the National Academy of Sciences, researchers showed that those who are socially isolated are more likely to die prematurely.

 "Reducing both social isolation and loneliness are important for quality of life and well-being, but efforts to reduce isolation would be likely to have greater benefits in terms of mortality," the study's authors wrote.